muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    To facilitate interoperability and integration with existing network management systems, the following interfaces and APIs are recommended:

-   * Northbound API: Provides a standardized interface for external systems to query anomaly detection results and receive alerts.This API should align with RESTCONF (RFC 8040) for consistency with IETF standards.
+   * Northbound API: Provides a standardized interface for external systems to query anomaly detection results and receive alerts.This API should align with RESTCONF {{!RFC8040}} for consistency with IETF standards.
    * Southbound API: Allows the anomaly detection system to interact with network devices for data collection and response actions.
-This API may use NETCONF (RFC 6241) or RESTCONF (RFC 8040) for device management.
+This API may use NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}} for device management.
    * Model Management API: Enables the deployment, updating, and monitoring of AI models used in the analysis layer.
-This API should support secure communication as defined in RFC 8446 (TLS 1.3).
+This API should support secure communication as defined in {{!RFC8446}} (TLS 1.3).

    These APIs should adhere to RESTful principles or other widely adopted standards to ensure ease of integration.